Rajat-Roy/edge-slam-rgb-imu/android-slam-logger/BUILD_INSTRUCTIONS.md

 ## Next Steps

 Once you have collected data:
-1. **Verify synchronization** between camera and IMU timestamps
+1. **Verify synchronization** between camera, IMU, and GPS timestamps
-2. **Test with ORB-SLAM3** or other SLAM frameworks
+2. **Test with ORB-SLAM3** or other SLAM frameworks with GPS integration
-3. **Analyze data quality** and collection rates
+3. **Analyze data quality** and collection rates for all sensors
 4. **Document indoor/outdoor performance** differences
+5. **Evaluate GPS accuracy** for outdoor SLAM applications

-The collected data will be used for the next phase: integrating with SLAM algorithms and benchmarking performance.
+The collected data will be used for the next phase: integrating with SLAM algorithms and benchmarking performance with GPS-enhanced visual-inertial odometry.